 Start by taking a step back.
-When you feel those feelings that tell you stress is coming at you—sweaty palms, shallow breathing, out-of-control emotions, or whatever your stress symptoms are, imagine yourself observing your stress instead of participating in it.
+When you feel those feelings that tell you stress is coming at you—sweaty palms, shallow breathing, out-of-control emotions, or whatever your stress symptoms are—imagine yourself observing your stress instead of participating in it.
 As if you were watching a TV show with you as the star.
 In other words, pay attention to yourself.

 Handling your stress starts with accepting that stress is part of life.
 If you make stress a battle to be fought, you create a battle inside of yourself.
-“Go away stress.
+“Go away, stress.
 I will fight you to the finish!”
 All that fight leads to more stress.

 Invite your stress to come in for a chat.
 Instead of slamming the door on stress, and either pretending it isn't there or using another stress-busting technique to “battle” it, get to know your stress.
 You can do this by asking yourself questions such as: What’s going on here?
 What’s bothering me?
-Not getting what I expected?
+Am I not getting what I expected?
 Trying to change something that I can’t change?
 Tired of living with something that I don't want to live with (like my chronic condition)?
 Stress can be a wake-up call to what’s working and not working in your life.
 Listen and learn.

 With acceptance as the starting place, you are in the position of power.
 Why?
 Because acceptance opens the door to understanding what you can't control, so that you can focus your attention on what you can control.
 As the saying goes, it is what it is.
 Now, what can I do to take better care of myself?

 1. Find your own way to live with your stress.
 Have you latched onto a technique that may not work for you and tried to force it to work?
 “Breathe!
 Come on!
 Breathe!”
 Yup, more stress.
-Have a toolbox of techniques for helping yourself get through those times when you do need some help in managing stress.
+Have a toolbox of techniques for helping yourself get through those times when you need some help in managing stress.
 Not sure how to do that?
-Ask yourself: how do I experience stress?
+Ask yourself: How do I experience stress?
 Where do I feel it?
 How does it affect me?
 With that in mind, consider the stress techniques that are targeted toward your own stress symptoms.